-Subsequent to 31 March 2019, on 15 April 2019, share options to subscribe for a total of 16,000,000 ordinary shares of HK\$0.01 each at an exercise price of HK\$0.111 per share were granted to the Directors and employees of the Company pursuant to the Scheme.
+On 15 April 2019, share options to subscribe for a total of 16,000,000 ordinary shares of HK\$0.01 each at an exercise price of HK\$0.111 per share were granted to the Directors and employees of the Company pursuant to the Scheme.
 The closing price of the shares immediately before the date of grant of share options was HK\$0.098 per share.
 Further details of the aforementioned share options granted are set out in the announcement of the Company dated 15 April 2019.